103more/firehol/README.md

 # firehol
 In this project we provide you the documents of installation, the configuration files and the scripts to build up the firewall on your Debian Servers with 'FireHOL IP Lists'.
-FireHOL IP Lists is the site of 'All Cybercrime IP Feeds'.
+'FireHOL IP Lists' is the site of 'All Cybercrime IP Feeds'.
 The site analyses all available security IP Feeds, mainly related to on-line attacks, on-line service abuse, malwares, botnets, command and control servers and other cybercrime activities.
 Please visit their site : https://iplists.firehol.org/ .
 You could get more information about 'FireHOL IP Lists' and other services of FireHOL.